heartgg/memurl/README.md

 Check it out [here](https://memurl.herokuapp.com/).

 ## Running Memurl Locally
 Before running anything, make sure you have installed [Go](https://go.dev/doc/install) on your system and set your [GOPATH](https://go.dev/doc/gopath_code) approperiately.
-This will dictate where this code will need to be cloned (GOPATH can be changed, so don't worry if you already cloned this repo somewhere).
+This will dictate where the code will need to be cloned.

 After you have Go installed, clone this repository: (All of the commands in these instructions are for Windows Powershell)
 ```powershell